DerFuchs/defichain-voting-helper/README.md

 ## Usage

-1. Start your DeFiChain Full Wallet on the same computer
+1. Start your DeFiChain Full Wallet, holding your masternode's owner addresses on the same computer
 2. Open the app
 3. Set up the connection to your Full Wallet by providing the "rpcauth" key from the defi.conf file.